Here’re 10 things humans do that annoy dogs (plus 15 more) that you might be guilty of:

 5. Strong smell

-In case you forget, dog’s sense of smell is 100,000 more sensitive than human.
+In case you forget, a dog’s sense of smell is 100,000 more sensitive than humans.
 Almost all dogs don’t like a strong smell coming out of fragrance products (perfume, hairspray, air fresheners, cleaners, etc).
 If you’ve to spray your perfume, it’s best to use a perfume that is not too strong and spray the perfume away from the dog.
 And don’t forget to make sure all fragrance products that you use are free from toxic chemicals.